cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-hostpool.md

             inputs:
               service_url: { get_input: hostpool_service_url }

-  mongod:
+  example_node:
-    type: nodecellar.nodes.MongoDatabase
+    type: cloudify.nodes.Root
-    properties:
-      port: 27017
     interfaces:
       cloudify.interfaces.lifecycle:
-        configure: scripts/mongo/install-pymongo.sh
+        configure: script/start.sh
     relationships:
       - type: cloudify.relationships.contained_in
-        target: mongod_host

-  nodejs_host:
-    type: cloudify.hostpool.nodes.Host
-    interfaces:
-      cloudify.interfaces.lifecycle:
-          start:
-            inputs:
-              service_url: { get_input: hostpool_service_url }
-          delete:
-            inputs:
-              service_url: { get_input: hostpool_service_url }

-  nodejs:
-    type: nodecellar.nodes.NodeJSServer
-    relationships:
-      - type: cloudify.relationships.contained_in
-        target: nodejs_host

-  nodecellar:
-    type: nodecellar.nodes.NodecellarApplicationModule
-    properties:
-      port: 8080
-    relationships:
-      - type: node_connected_to_mongo
-        target: mongod
-      - type: node_contained_in_nodejs
-        target: nodejs
+        target: example_host
-{%endhighlight%}
+{% endhighlight %}

 Node by node explanation:

-1. Creates a mongod_host node that is `cloudify.hostpool.nodes.Host` type.

-2. Creates a mongod - database that has `cloudify.relationships.contained_in` relationship to the mongod_host.
+1. Creates an `example_host` of type `cloudify.hostpool.nodes.Host`.
 This allows automatic allocation of the nodes using host acquisition mechanism of Host Pool plugin.

-3. Creates a nodejs_host node that is `cloudify.hostpool.nodes.Host` type.

-4. Creates a nodejs server that has `cloudify.relationships.contained_in` relationship to the nodejs_host.
-This allows automatic allocation of the nodes using host acquisition mechanism of Host Pool plugin.

-5. Creates a nodecellar node that has `node_contained_in_nodejs` relationship to the nodejs server and `node_connected_to_mongo` to the mongo database.
+Do not override neither `start` nor `delete` `cloudify.interfaces.lifecycle` operations.

+2. Creates an `example_node` contained in the `example_host` node.
+In this node you can override all `cloudify.interfaces.lifecycle` operations.

 {% endgcloak %}